primitivefinance/primitive-dodoc/README.md

 Dodoc integrates a super cool template engine called [SquirrellyJS](https://github.com/squirrellyjs/squirrelly), allowing anyone to create new output formats easily.

 You can checkout the [default Markdown template](https://) to get some inspiration, as well as [SquirrellyJS documentation](https://squirrelly.js.org/docs) to learn more about it.
-Feel free to be creative, any kind of output such as Markdown, HTML or even JSON is supported!
+Feel free to be creative, any kind of output such as Markdown, MDX, HTML or even JSON is supported!

 Once you're satisfied, simply refer to your template using the `templatePath` parameter in your configuration and Dodoc will use it to output the documentation!

 ## ⛑ Help

 Feel free to open an issue if you need help or if you encounter a problem!
 Here are some already known problems though:
-- Due to some technical limitations, the documentation of `private` and `internal` functions is not rendered
+- Due to the technical limitations of the Solidity compiler, the documentation of `private` and `internal` functions is not rendered.
+Hence, the documentation of libraries might be close to empty!
-- Functions that are not commented at all might not be rendered either
+- Functions that are not commented at all might not be rendered.
-- Special functions such as `constructor`, `fallback` and `receive` might not be rendered
+- Special functions such as `constructor`, `fallback` and `receive` might not be rendered.
+- Custom NatSpec tags `@custom:...` are not rendered (yet).